GCPS invites community to share key topics for upcoming discussions

 In the survey, participants are asked to rank a list of topics we have provided and are invited to suggest additional topics that relate to Gwinnett County Public Schools.
 Information gained from this survey will be used to launch GCPS’ first “exchange” using ThoughtExchange later this year.

-Stakeholders can access the survey via the QR code (found below) or as a link on the district website or using the following link: https://gcpsk12ga.qualtrics.com/jfe/form/SV_9S7v7sibteeSfzM.
-The survey will remain open through October 12.
+(*Stakeholders were able to access the survey via the QR code and as a link on the district website.
+The survey closed on Oct.
+12, 2021.)

 “I hope you will take part in this online survey, assisting us as we prepare to launch ThoughtExchange.
 Your input today will help ensure our online exchanges discuss topics important to the success of our students and schools,” says Dr. Calvin J. Watts, the district’s new superintendent.
 “I believe this tool has great potential for creating dialogue within our community and providing our school district with important information on how we can all work together to ensure our children thrive.”